Marjolein C.H. van der Meulen

 Professor van der Meulen has taught a variety of required classes in mechanics of materials and design.
 In addition, she teaches electives in biomechanics.

-Professor van der Meulen is the James M. and Marsha McCormick Chair of the Department of Biomedical Engineering.
+Professor van der Meulen is the James M. and Marsha McCormick Director of the Meinig School of Biomedical Engineering.
 Previously she served as Associate Dean for Research and Graduate Studies in the College of Engineering.
 She was a Co-PI and co-founder of the NSF-funded CU-ADVANCE Center for the hiring, promotion, retention and advancement of women faculty.
-She also serves on the advisory board of Diversity Programs in Engineering.
+She also serves on the advisory board for Diversity Programs in Engineering.

 Selected Awards and Honors